BioJulia/PopGen.jl/docs/getting_started/io/variantcall.md

 ## Acknowledgements
-The majority of the BCF/VCF reader is thanks to the tremendous efforts of Ben J. Ward and the BioJulia contributors involved in [GeneticVariation.jl](https://github.com/BioJulia/GeneticVariation.jl), which we use to parse your files into `PopObj` format.
+The majority of the BCF/VCF reader is thanks to the tremendous efforts of Ben J. Ward and the BioJulia contributors involved in [GeneticVariation.jl](https://github.com/BioJulia/GeneticVariation.jl), which we use to parse files into `PopData format.
 If you love the file importer, then give those folks your thanks.
 If something is wrong and/or you hate the importer, blame us (and please [open up an issue](https://github.com/pdimens/PopGen.jl/issues) :sweat_smile:).